Music of the Scream franchise

-The music of the Scream series consists of the soundtracks to the Scream franchise, which have been released in several soundtrack albums.
-American composer Marco Beltrami composed the film scores for the first four films in the series, while Brian Tyler has composed the series since.
+The Scream slasher franchise has generated several soundtrack albums.
+American composer Marco Beltrami composed the film scores for the first four films in the series (and for the seventh in active development), while Brian Tyler has composed the film series since.

 Scream (1996)

-Soundtrack

-The original soundtrack for Scream was released on December 17, 1996, by TVT Records.
-The soundtrack features 11 songs—most of which appeared in various scenes in the film—plus a piece from the film's score, "Trouble in Woodsboro" / "Sidney's Lament", by Beltrami.
-The Alice Cooper version of "School's Out" appeared in the film following the closure of Woodsboro high school, but it was replaced with a cover version of the song by The Last Hard Men on the album.
+The original soundtrack for Scream was released on December 17, 1996, by TVT Records, and features 11 songs and a piece from the film's musical score.
+Most of the tracks heard are appeared in various scenes in the film, especially the Alice Cooper version of "School's Out" appeared in the film following the closure of Woodsboro high school, but it was replaced with a cover version of the song by The Last Hard Men on the album.
 An acoustic cover of Blue Öyster Cult's "Don't Fear the Reaper", performed by Gus Black, plays softly in the background while Sidney and Billy discuss their relationship.
 The song was also one of the few songs featured in John Carpenter's Halloween, a film to which Scream makes repeated homage.
-Analyst Jeff Smith describes the musical choice as:

 The song "Red Right Hand" by Nick Cave and the Bad Seeds, heard in the first film, is also used in Scream 2, Scream 3 and Scream (2022).
 Nick Cave performs a version of the track written specifically for Scream 3 in that film.
 An alternate version of the music video "Drop Dead Gorgeous" by Republica, featuring clips from the film, was shown on music networks such as MTV.
 Although the song can be heard in the film, it is only included in the European edition of the soundtrack album.
 The song was also used in one of the film's television commercials.
-The soundtrack album was not considered a success, failing to chart on the US Billboard 200.
-AllMusic awarded the album 3 stars out of 5.